thomassnygaard/ACIT4610/README.md

 🛠 Requirements
 Ensure you have Python 3.x or later installed on your system:

-bash
-Kopier
-Rediger
-python --version
+bash python --version bash

 If you don't have Python, install it from python.org.

 📂 Installing Dependencies
 If the project requires any external libraries, they will be listed in requirements.txt.
 You can install them by running:

-bash
-Kopier
-Rediger
-pip install -r requirements.txt
+bash pip install -r requirements.txt bash

 ▶️ Run the Program
 To run the script and process the .tsp file, use:

-bash
-Kopier
-Rediger
-python burma.py
+bash python burma.py bash

 📄 Sample Input/Output
 Sample Input (cities.tsp):